Board of Directors

 Tory formerly worked for an assisted living program associated with a hospital that provided treatment for men and women with addiction issues until it closed due to funding issues.
 In 2012, Tory moved home to New Mexico to be closer to family.
 She is currently living in Albuquerque and is very happy to be back in the field she loves, working as a case manager.

-Mary Rose Nichols, Clinician, HOPE House, LCSW
+Mary Rose Nichols, Clinician, Maya’s Place & Hope House, LCSW

 Mary Rose is very new to New Mexico, from Minnesota via Oregon.
 She has many years of experience in social work with a focus on addictions and is pleased to be part of Crossroads for Women.
 She performs various clinical responsibilities and leads client groups at Maya’s Place on Mindfulness Meditation, Seeking Safety and Yes I can.
 She enjoys walking all over ABQ, hiking, x-country skiing, reading, listening to live music and exploring her new home.
 She lives with her spouse and dog Ruby who is hoping to meet all of the women (dog, not spouse!).